 Then unscrew the four screws securing the combination; disconnect the electrical connectors and remove the instrument cluster.

-Repair the instrument cluster by block replacement of faulty instruments.
+Repair the instrument cluster by block replacement of faulty devices.

-To replace devices, remove the protective glass and unscrew the nuts securing the defective device on the reverse side.
+To replace devices, remove the protective glass and unscrew the nuts securing the faulty device on the reverse side.

 Speedometer

-The speedometer consists of an arrow speed indicator, a trip meter and a daily trip meter.
+The speedometer consists of a dial speed indicator, a trip meter and a daily trip meter.
 The daily counter has a reset button.

 The speedometer works in conjunction with an electronic Hall sensor mounted on the gearbox.

-When the vehicle is moving, the sensor is driven by the gear of the gearbox output shaft.
+When the vehicle is moving, the sensor is driven into rotation by the gearbox secondary shaft gear.

 For one revolution of the sensor shaft, 6 pulses of electric current are generated.

-These pulses enter the speedometer chip, are converted and fed to the microammeter, which indicates the speed of the car, and to the stepper motor, which rotates the drums of the distance indicators.
+These pulses enter the speedometer chip, are converted and sent to a microammeter, which indicates the speed of the car, and to a stepper motor, which rotates the drums of the distance indicators.

-To check the health of the speedometer, it is necessary to assemble the electrical circuit shown in Fig. 3.
+To check the serviceability of the speedometer, it is necessary to assemble the electrical circuit shown in Fig. 3.

-Using the G5-54 signal generator, apply rectangular pulses of positive polarity with an amplitude of 6 + 1 V with a duration of 200-250 μs to pins No. 10 and No. 3 of the KhRS connector.
+Using a G5-54 signal generator, apply rectangular pulses of positive polarity with an amplitude of 6+1 V with a duration of 200-250 μs to pins No. 10 and No. 3 of the HRZ connector.

-According to the same principle, the accuracy of the readings of the counting node is checked.
+The accuracy of the readings of the counting unit is checked using the same principle.

-At a frequency of 100 Hz, the drum "Km / h" should rotate 1 digit in one minute.
+At a frequency of 100 Hz, the “Km/h” drum should rotate by 1 digit in one minute.

-The error of the counting node should not exceed +1%.
+The error of the counting unit should not exceed +1%.

-To test the speedometer sensor, assemble the electrical circuit shown in fig. 4.
+To check the speedometer sensor, assemble the electrical circuit shown in Fig. 4.
 For one revolution of the sensor roller, the LED should flash 6 times.

 Tachometer